Aliiatt/Projects-/devops/hands-on/Jenkins/Session-1-installing-jenkins/README.md

 - Part 7 - Creating a Jenkins Pipeline with Jenkinsfile

-## Part 1 - Installing Jenkins Server on Amazon Linux 2 with `yum` Repo
+## Part 1 - Installing Jenkins Server on Amazon Linux 2023 with `dnf` Repo

-- Launch an AWS EC2 instance of Amazon Linux 2 AMI with security group allowing SSH and TCP 8080 ports.
+- Launch an AWS EC2 instance of Amazon Linux 2023 AMI with security group allowing SSH and TCP 8080 ports.

 - Connect to the instance with SSH.